Skip to main content

 Immunotherapy for Childhood Leukemia

-This is a type of CAR T-cell therapy that targets the CD19 protein on certain leukemia cells.
-It can be used to treat childhood acute lymphoblastic leukemia (ALL) that has come back after treatment or that is no longer responding to treatment.
+Tisagenlecleucel (Kymriah) is a CAR T-cell therapy that targets the CD19 protein on certain leukemia cells.
+It can be used to treat childhood ALL that has come back after treatment or that is no longer responding to treatment.

-To make this treatment, T cells are removed from the child’s blood during a process called leukapheresis.
-Blood is removed through an IV line and goes into a machine that removes the T cells.
+For this treatment, immune cells called T cells are removed from the child’s blood through an IV line that goes into a machine during a process called leukapheresis.
 The remaining blood then goes back into the body.
 This typically takes a few hours, and it might need to be repeated.
-The cells are then frozen and sent to a lab, where they are turned into CAR T cells and are multiplied.
-This process can take a few weeks.

 Possible side effects